 Individuals who wish to become apprentices must officially be registered with the Virginia Apprenticeship Council.

 First, the employer must have a registered apprenticeship program in place with the Department of Labor.
-If the employer does not have a program, an appointment must be made with the local Department of Labor representative, Mr. Todd Cook, in order for apprenticeship registration to begin.
-The number for Mr. Cook in Verona is (540)-248-9280.
+If the employer does not have a program, an appointment must be made with the local Department of Labor representative, Faith Clayton, in order for apprenticeship registration to begin.
+The number for Faith Clayton in Verona is (540)-248-9280.

 After an apprenticeship program has been established through the Dept. of Labor, the employer can then register employees into his/her program.
 Apprenticeship Action Forms, which can be picked up either at Massanutten Technical Center or through the Dept. of Labor, must have signatures from both the soon-to-be apprentice and the employer.
 This form must be turned in to either MTC or the Dept. of Labor in order for the apprentice to be registered.